Randall Holden: Shawomet

 Holden became a follower of Samuel Gorton, and the group bought a large tract of land in January, 1643 from Narragansett chief Miantonomo for 144 fathoms of wampum.
 They initially named the settlement Shawomet, the Narragansett name for the site, but they later changed it to Warwick.
 Later that year, he and others of Shawomet were summoned to appear in court in Boston to answer a complaint from two Indian sachems concerning some "unjust and injurious dealing" towards them.
 The Shawomet men refused the summons, claiming that they were loyal subjects of the King of England and beyond the jurisdiction of Massachusetts Bay Colony.
 The Boston court sent soldiers who confiscated the men's writings, then carried the men to Boston for trial.
 The official charges against them had nothing to do with any transactions with the Indians, but instead were about their writings and beliefs.
 The men were charged with heresy and sedition, sentenced to confinement, and threatened with death should they "break jail, or preach their heresies or speak against church or state."

 Holden was imprisoned in Salem in November 1643, but he was released from prison in March 1644 and banished from both Massachusetts and from Shawomet (which was claimed by Massachusetts Bay Colony).
 He and John Greene boarded a ship in New Amsterdam and sailed back to England to seek redress for the wrongs committed against them and did not return to New England until September 1646.

 Upon his return from England, Holden immediately became involved in political affairs.
 In 1647 alone, he was on the Town Council, was Town Treasurer, and was frequently made the Moderator of town meetings.
 In the same year, he was also selected as Warwick's Assistant to the President of Rhode Island Colony, a position that he held seven more times during the next 30 years.
-He was also elected as Commissioner for six one-year terms from 1652 to 1663, and as a Deputy for eight terms between 1666 and 1686.
+He was also elected as Commissioner for six one-year terms from 1652 to 1663, and as a Deputy (precursor to Representative) for eight terms between 1666 and 1686.
 Holden's name appears on a list of Warwick freeman in 1655, and at some point he earned the title of Captain.

 Rhode Island Colony

 Holden was one of several prominent citizens named in the Royal Charter of 1663 which was delivered to Rhode Island Colony in November, and which outlined a government with broad freedoms for the Colony.
 In 1671, he and others were authorized to make assessments on towns for back taxes.
 Holden was highly esteemed within Rhode Island Colony; the General Assembly passed a resolution in April 1676 which listed men whose wisdom and counsel was needed by the Colony during the chaos of King Philip's War, and Holden was one of 16 named.

 Holden continued to be active in civic affairs into his mid 70s, and in 1687 was appointed as Justice of the Court of Common Pleas.
-He died on 23 August 1692 at an advanced age.